zsofiasomlai/pbx-group-security/content/challenges/management/attract-talent.md

 ---
-title: Develop and Attract Talent key : MA-TA level : ungraded skills : Leadership, Mentoring, Behaviour, Mindset, Competency difficulty : easy area : Management questions   :
+title       : Develop and Attract Talent key         : MA-TA skills      : Leadership, Mentoring, Behaviour, Mindset, Competency difficulty  : easy area        : management

+questions   :
     - "MA-TA-01: Tell me about a time when you had to give constructive feedback to a direct report that was not well received.
 How did you handle the situation?"
     - "MA-TA-02: Describe the steps you have taken to foster a positive team environment that encouraged your direct reports to do their best."
-    - "MA-TA-03: Tell me about a time when you transformed a struggling team member into a major contributor." desirable :
+    - "MA-TA-03: Tell me about a time when you transformed a struggling team member into a major contributor."

+desirable :
     - Took corrective action when necessary
     - Addressed concerns of a direct report in a tactful, considerate, and respectful manner